Ghanzi: Commercial developments

-Ghanzi has three banks – Barclays Bank, First National Bank, and Bank Gaborone, all of which have ATMs.
+Ghanzi has three banks – Absa Bank, First National Bank, and Bank Gaborone, all of which have ATMs.
 Ghanzi now has three shopping centres: Ghanzi Spar, Shoprite and the recently opened Choppies, another retailer in Botswana.

 Ghanzi Airport serves the town.
 There is currently no scheduled service, only charter and private operations.

 Tourism and events

 Ghanzi is well known countrywide for its annual agricultural show usually held in August each year.
 The show was first held in 1974 with initial aim to exhibit livestock breeds, for the longest time livestock breeds exhibition has dominated part of the activities of the show.
-However in recent years crop production exhibition has gained a spot in the show as way of diversifying activities of the show and the agricultural aspect of the region.
+However, in recent years crop production exhibition has gained a spot in the show as way of diversifying activities of the show and the agricultural aspect of the region.
 Stakeholders and government departments like Local Enterprise Authority also exhibits at the show.
 Actions are also held at the premises and BDF (Botswana Defense Force) usually comes to show their weaponry.